 While each situation is unique, in general, the closing process takes anywhere from four to six weeks.
-After the Purchase and Sale Agreement is signed by all parties, the Buyer will likely seek financing, both parties will obtain all of the necessary documents for closing, and the closing attorney will conduct a Title Examination and all of the other due diligence required for closing.
-The parties to some transactions prefer an extended closing date, sometimes many months from the time of signing the Purchase and Sale Agreement.
-If the Buyer is paying for the property with cash, the closing process can sometimes be condensed to just a matter of weeks.
+After the Purchase and Sales Agreement is signed by all parties, the buyer will likely seek financing, both parties will obtain all of the necessary documents for closing, and the closing attorney will conduct a Title Examination and all of the other due diligence required for closing.
+The parties to some transactions prefer an extended closing date, sometimes many months from the time of signing the Purchase and Sales Agreement.
+If the buyer is paying for the property with cash, the closing process can sometimes be condensed to just a matter of weeks.

 With the exception of certain, very limited circumstances, the answer to this question is a strong YES.
 While you may be the only borrower, your spouse will be required to sign important documentation from the lender; for example, a federal Truth in Lending Disclosure Statement.
 Only with advanced permission, in very limited circumstances, will a lender allow a borrower to authorize an individual to sign on her behalf through a power of attorney.